PLSysSec/cargo-scan/README.md

 You can play around with this by adding your own example Rust crates in `data/test-packages`.

-For additional options, run `python3 scan.py -h` or run one of the pre-defined experiments in `Makefile`.
+For additional options, run `python3 scan.py -h` or run one of the pre-defined experiments that can be found in `Makefile`.